Concise Quantum Associative Memories with Nonlinear Search Algorithm

 \section{Taking into account the quantum noise}

-We will briefly analyze here how evolves our Quantum Memory in the presence of quantum noise.
-As the Nonlinear Search Algorithm evolves qubit per qubit, we will consider only the one-qubit noisy channels as described in \cite{nielsen,cpwilliams}.
+We will briefly analyze in this section how our QAM-NLSA evolves in the presence of quantum noise.
+As the NLSA evolves qubit per qubit, we will consider only the single qubit quantum noise channels as described in \cite{nielsen,cpwilliams}.
 The quantum states to be considered will be the density operators instead of state vectors.